santiment/academy/src/docs/education-and-use-cases/understanding-short-term-market-trends/index.md

 Chart 1 of the layout combines address activity and network growth metrics.
 The idea is to gauge if the price rise is supported by the network metrics rise.
-If it isn’t - good chance for a top.
+If it isn’t - there’s a good chance it’s a top.

 ![noborder](./network_activity.png)

 <Notebox type="arrowRight">
-Active Addresses 24h - the number of distinct addresses that participated in a transfer for the given asset in the past 24 hours window.
+Active Addresses 24h - the number of distinct addresses that participated in a transfer for the given asset in the past 24-hour window.

 Network Growth - the number of new addresses that transferred a given coin for the first time.